BenjaminSchubert/watchpoints/README.md

 # watchpoints
-A Linux kernel module for setting up watchpoints without going through ptrace.
+A Linux kernel module for setting up watchpoints without going through ptrace

 This module aims to be a lightweight replacement to the ptrace module for setting and reporting values.